MisterInSayne/SlimeRancher-Trading-Mod/README.md

 Once succesfully installed, put the Mod in the Mod folder, and you should be ready to go!

-If you need any help, double check the [install guide](https://umodframework.com/wiki/Install_Guide), or ask someone on the [uMod Discord](https://discord.gg/FMrhTnH)
+If you need any help, double check the [install guide](https://umodframework.com/wiki/Install_Guide), or ask someone on the [uMod Framework Discord](https://discord.gg/FMrhTnH)

 <br>